 The Nature Research Center is an interactive space filled with natural light and opportunities for hands-on learning.

-A key feature of the Complex is the Daily Planet, a four-story tall dome projection environment with the capacity for movie projections and video feeds from local and national TV stations.
-The Daily Planet also serves as a focal point for the visitor, anchoring the laboratories and gallery spaces located on all four levels of the facility.
+A key feature of the Green Square Complex is the Daily Planet.
+This innovative structure is a four-story tall dome projection environment that has the capability to display movie projections and video feeds from both local and national TV stations.
+The Daily Planet also serves as a focal point for the visitor.
+In addition, it anchors the laboratories and gallery spaces located on all four levels of the facility.

 Award-Winning Design